Study in India

 Course fees

-Tuition fees in India are much cheaper than in the UK and many other popular study abroad destinations.
-Indian universities set their own fees, but they typically fall between £2,500 and £6,000 per year for international students.
+Tuition fees in India are cheaper than in the UK and many other popular study abroad destinations.
+Indian universities set their own fees, but they typically fall between £2,500 and £6,000 (253,955 INR to 609,492 INR) per year for international students.

-As the low cost of living is appealing to foreign students, you can comfortably survive on an annual budget of £3,500.
-See Numbeo for a summary of costs.
+The low cost of living in India makes it an attractive destination for foreign students.
+You can comfortably survive on an annual budget of £2,600 (264,113 INR).
 However, it's important to be aware that international students cannot work while studying.

 Funding to study in India

-Firstly, UK nationals should investigate the scholarships offered by The Association of Commonwealth Universities (ACU).
+UK nationals should investigate the scholarships offered by the Association of Commonwealth Universities (ACU).

-You may also be eligible for scholarships issued by the Indian Council for Cultural Relations (ICCR), with the General Scholarship Scheme (GSS) its most popular award.
+International students may also be eligible for scholarships issued by the Indian Council for Cultural Relations (ICCR), including the General Scholarship Scheme (GSS), its most popular award.

-Read more about the GSS and other available scholarships at Study In India - Fee Waivers and Concessions.
+To learn more about the GSS and other available scholarships, visit Study In India.

-The MHRD covers student funding on its informative Scholarships and Education Loan page, which provides details on both national and external scholarships.
+The MHRD also provides information on student funding on its Scholarships and Education Loan page.

 Student visas

-All foreign nationals entering India require a visa.
-The Student Visa (S) can be issued for either the length of your studies or a maximum period of five years, and is obtained from the Indian Embassy or High Commission in your home country.
+All international students entering India require a student visa (S visa).
+The S visa can be issued for the duration of your studies or for a maximum period of five years and is obtained from the Indian embassy or high commission in your home country.

-All supporting documentation, including proof of a passport with at least six months validity, should be submitted alongside your application form, which can be found at Indian Visa Online.
+All supporting documentation, including a valid passport with at least six months validity, must be submitted with your application form.
+You can find the application form at the Indian Visa Online website.

 How to apply